Road House poster

 Theme

-Tilghman tells Dalton, "I thought you'd be bigger," highlighting the theme that true strength isn't about size or violence, but character and restraint.
+Tilghman tells Dalton: "I thought you'd be bigger" - establishing the theme that true strength isn't about physical size or violence, but about control, intelligence, and knowing when to fight.

 3